 Hail Mary and Jackpot from Windfall Cider

-Windfall, an urban cidery in Vancouver, Canada, recently launched its first rosé cider, Hail Mary, made with British Columbian apples and ripe berries.
+In 2019, Windfall, an urban cidery in Vancouver, Canada, launched its first rosé cider, Hail Mary, made with British Columbian apples and ripe berries.
 The result is a deeply enjoyable cider that offers notes of apple, rose petals and green melon.
 We love how dry this rosé cider is, making it a great companion at pizza parties and potlucks.
 If you enjoy a touch of sweetness, Jackpot is for you, made from a premium blend of BC dessert apples with a hint of tropical fruit, but still crisp and balanced.
 This is the one to pair with hot dogs fresh off the grill or Thai food (when it’s too hot to cook and you just go for takeout)!
 Find Windfall Cider with the search function on its website.

 What are you drinking these days?
 Let us know in the comments or on the Cider Culture Facebook page!

-- Photos: Dish Works
+- All other photos: Dish Works